Continuity of Care

 All new Medi-Cal members who have been receiving care that meets certain criteria may continue with their existing out-of-network providers for up to 12 months.
 An existing relationship means the member has seen the non-participating provider at least once during the previous 12 months for non-emergency condition prior to the date of their initial enrollment with Health Net.

 Member must have a pre-existing relationship with the requested provider.
 A pre-existing relationship means the member has seen an out-of-network primary care provider (PCP) or specialist at least once during the 12 months prior to the date of their initial enrollment into Medi Cal for a non-emergency visit.

-The health plan or the delegated entity determines if a relationship exists through use of data provided by the Department of Health Care Services (DHCS), such as Medi-Cal fee-for-service (FFS) utilization data.
+The health plan or the delegated entity determines if a relationship exists through use of data provided by the Department of Health Care Services (DHCS).
 A member or their provider may also provide information to the health plan or the delegated entity that demonstrates a pre-existing relationship with the provider.